Epistemic Rigour in the Age of AI

 Consilia

 Multi-model AI deliberation platform.
 BFT-derived protocol for epistemic accountability.
 1,478 sessions run.
-Paper in pre-print.
+Paper published.

 consilia.app